jorgetargz/jorgetargz/README.md

 Hello 👋,

-I am a developer looking for a company to carry out the FCT internship of the higher degree in multiplatform application development.
+I am a developer looking for a company to carry out the FCT internship of the higher degree in cross-platform application development.

 Hola 👋,